ChristianMarty/QuCLib/README.md

 # QuCLib

-The Qt Microcontroller Library (Not to be confused with "Qt for MCU") is a collection of small functions and classes that are useful when interacting with microcontrollers.
+The QuCLib is a collection of small functions and classes that are useful when interacting with microcontrollers.

 It currently includes:
 + COBS (Consistent Overhead Byte Stuffing) Encoder / Decoder